rangle/angular-devtools/README.md

 ## Introduction

-Angular Devtools is a Chrome Developer Tools extension for debugging Angular applications.
+Angular DevTools is a Chrome DevTools extension for debugging and profiling Angular applications.

-You can install the extension from: [Chrome Store](#)
+You can install the extension from: [Chrome Web Store](#)

 ## Inspecting Code

 Angular DevTools is a Chrome extension that provides debugging and profiling capabilities for Angular applications.
 A hard requirement is that the Angular application is running in development mode.
-If you plan to read the original source code, it is a good idea to generate source maps.
-Otherwise you will be forced to work with the compiled JavaScript code.

 ## Supported version

-Angular Devtools supports Angular v9 and above, with Ivy enabled.
+Angular DevTools supports Angular v9 and above, with Ivy enabled.

-## Working on Angular Devtools
+## Working on Angular DevTools

-### Development environment

-To develop the Devtools extension, the following environment is used:

-- Node
-- NPM
-- TypeScript

 ### Installing and Running locally

-To install and run Devtools locally, perform the following steps:
+To setup your local development environment for Angular DevTools, perform the following steps:

 ```bash
 git clone git://github.com/rangle/angular-devtools